Department of Veterans Affairs - DVA in Paris

 ANZAC DAY 2017

 The organisation of Anzac Day commemorations is made possible with the assistance of the local communities of Villers-Bretonneux and Bullecourt and the Australian Embassy in France.
+All the commemorative services are open to the public.

 The Department of Veterans’ Affairs recommends all visitors and tour leaders register their attendance for the France Anzac Day commemorations.